What to do with swordfish

 - Peel and crush the garlic with the salt, if you haven’t already done this.
 Add the zest to it, and a little oil to make a paste.

 - Oil a griddle pan generously, and get it hot.
 Add the rosemary.
-Add the swordfish steaks and fry for about four minutes (it slightly depends on the thickness of the steaks and the temperature of the hob).
+Add the swordfish steaks and fry for a couple of minutes (it slightly depends on the thickness of the steaks and the temperature of the hob).
 Turn, and fry for another couple of minutes.

 - Spread the garlic-zest paste over the steaks.
 You can either serve as is (together with the rosemary and the mayo), or if you prefer you can lower the heat, flip again to lightly fry the garlic (you may need a bit more oil) and take the pan off the heat.
 Plate up the swordfish steaks with the rosemary and whatever else – roasted new potatoes go well, and a green salad).
 When the garlic has cooled a little, add it to the mayo and serve with the rest.